awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

 You can use the Amazon SageMaker console to create a labeling job for all of the Ground Truth built\-in task types and custom labeling workflows\.
 For built\-in task types, we recommend that you use this page with the [page for your task type](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-task-types.html)\.
 Each task type page includes specific details on creating a labeling job using that task type\.

-You need to provide the following to create a labeling job in the Amazon SageMaker console:
+You need to provide the following to create a labeling job in the SageMaker console:
 + An input manifest file in Amazon S3\.
 You can place your input dataset in Amazon S3 and automatically generate a manifest file using the Ground Truth console \(not supported for 3D point cloud labeling jobs\)\.

   Alternatively, you can manually create an input manifest file\.
 To learn how, see [Input Data](sms-data-input.md)\.
 + An Amazon S3 bucket to store your output data\.
-+ An IAM role with permission to access your resources in Amazon S3 and with an Amazon SageMaker execution policy attached\.
++ An IAM role with permission to access your resources in Amazon S3 and with a SageMaker execution policy attached\.
 For a general solution, you can attach the managed policy, AmazonSageMakerFullAccess, to an IAM role and include `sagemaker` in your bucket name\.

   For more granular policies, see [Assign IAM Permissions to Use Ground Truth](sms-security-permission.md)\.